The Price of Giving Face in China

 “The two visitors were left alone to cool their heels in the waiting room.
 In fact, I could have left the meeting, which was not as important as I told them.
 About fifteen minutes later I came out to meet the gentlemen.
 The Shanghainese introduced his new boss to me and we exchanged a few words of courtesy.
-No doubt my behaviour was cold.
+No doubt my behavior was cold.

 “The visitors invited me to go out for lunch.
 I replied, ‘Not necessary.
 If you wish to talk business, we can do it right here.’

 “ ‘Yes, we are here to talk business, but we can still eat and talk,’ they said.